Revolutionize your online store:

 One element it highlights is rich analytics.
 You’ll receive insights into average order values, retention rates, and overall lifetime value.
 It can all be easily sent to an inbox as well.

-Along with that, they’ll provide a detailed inventory management system that tracks your stock across locations, including stores and warehouses.
-It’ll let you have an understanding of what’s available as it’s tracked in real-time.
+They’ll also provide a detailed inventory management system that tracks your stock across locations, including stores and warehouses.
+It’ll let you understand what’s available as it’s tracked in real-time.

 Allows for custom integrations